 For me there are few countries left in our overcrowded world that can offer the natural riches that Guyana can.
 The very fact that almost seventy five percent of the country’s landmass remains untouched rainforest is enough to make the country special, but its extreme biodiversity, un-commercialised natural attractions, proud and traditional rural communities and its sustainable outlook make it truly unique.

 Back at the ranch for a superb buffet breakfast, a fellow guest told me about a mysterious animal that she described as “moved like a squirrel but looked like a cat” that she had previously spotted running away from the back of the ranch.
 It soon became apparent that she had seen a tayra!
 Tayra’s are large forest dwelling mustelids (looking a little like a supersized pine marten) that feed on both meat and fruit and have distribution ranging from Mexico to northern Argentina.
 The wonderful hosts at Karanambu then informed me over breakfast that this tayra was making frequent visits to the mango trees at the back of the ranch.
-This was thrilling news to me, as I had almost given up hope of ever seeing a tayra in the wild, despite many wanderings and stake outs in areas they occur in Brazil, due to their unpredictable habits and large territory sizes.
+This was thrilling news to me, as this is such a difficult creature to see.

 My journey took me next to the Amerindian village of Surama, set within five square miles of savannah and surrounded by the densely forested Pakaraima Mountains.
 Surama’s inhabitants are mainly from the Macushi tribe and still observe many of the traditional practices of their forebears.
 Here I learnt the story of how the enterprising community first set up and now manage the lodge we stayed in and how it provides them with a sustainable income.
 The trip along the Buro Buro River here by quiet paddle canoe offered superb sightings of macaws, aracaris, woodcreepers and mixed flocks of tanagers and with luck tapir, black spider monkey and giant otter could also be seen.